Membership dues help JWI teach college students about consent, healthy relationships and financial literacy

 An instant community of friends!

 JWI’s Young Women’s Leadership Network brings together Jewish professional women in their 20s and 30s to grow as leaders in their workplaces, their communities and their personal lives.
-Currently, this peer-led Network is established in Washington, D.C. and New York City, with plans to expand to Denver in fall 2016 and additional sites in 2017.
+This peer-led program began as a single network in Washington, D.C. in 2013, and has since expanded to New York City (2015), Denver (2016), Los Angeles (2017), Chicago (2018), and San Francisco (2019).